 2. You’re Waiting for a Special Occasion

 Who says that a special wine can’t be the occasion?
-The right bottle can elevate ground-beef-stuffed tortillas on taco Tuesday just as much as it can truffle-butter-topped grilled rib-eyes on Saturday and everything in-between.
+The right bottle can elevate a basic after-work meal on Tuesday just as much as it can truffle-butter-topped grilled rib-eyes on Saturday and everything in-between.
 “Sometimes spontaneity … gives you an excuse to celebrate the here and now, which is where we are best suited to live,” says Daugherty.

 3. It’s a Souvenir from a Special Trip